mikeclarke/mike-clarke.com/content/thoughts/2013-11-24-applied-docker-continuous-integration.markdown

 [config](http://12factor.net/config) and [backing services](http://12factor.net/backing-services)
 recommendations.
 If you chose to run the tested container in production, you'll be far along the path towards meeting the requirements of [dev/prod parity](http://12factor.net/dev-prod-parity).
-Even if you opt not use docker in production, the interface docker enforces will be an asset regardless of deployment technique.
+Even if you opt not to use docker in production, the interface docker enforces will be an asset regardless of deployment technique.

 Recommendations: